 Step 2: Treat Defective Assemblies as Gold

 So, what did assemblers do with the defectives?
 They disappeared into the garbage!
 The old miner would say, "There's gold in them thar hills".
 We say, "There's gold in them thar BAD assemblies."
-In some ways defective assemblies can be more valuable than a good assembly, if you properly mine them for information.
+In some ways defective assemblies can be more valuable than a good assembly, if you mine them properly for information.
 Once we discovered just how bad our problem was, we started having the assemblers put a "gold star" on transformers that failed and save them to evaluate what went wrong.